AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 Inside those folders are code having to do with Flight, helping the bundled code get all of this right.

 Because bundlers are the unsung hero of RSCs, it also means that *other conventions are possible*.
-A meta-framework doesn't *have* to buy-in to the <code>use client</code> approach that NextJS uses. <a href="https://tanstack.com/start/">TanStack Start</a>, for example, is implementing RSCs simply as functions that "return JSX" (i.e. the Flight format).
+A meta-framework doesn't *have* to buy-in to the <code>use client</code> approach that Next.js uses. <a href="https://tanstack.com/start/">TanStack Start</a>, for example, is implementing RSCs simply as functions that "return JSX" (i.e. the Flight format).

 React has provided an API: streaming Flight data.
 It's up the meta-frameworks to iterate and innovate on how they use that API.